 - Versioning Machine–A tool for comparing two versions of documents that have been encoded using TEI.
 It is relatively easy to use (with basic skills in XML, i.e., if you can create a valid TEI text, you can compare two versions of a poem with relative ease).
 The V-Machine site provides extensive web-based documentation.
 Note on the documentation page that the XSLT stylesheet used by the Versioning Machine is in XSLT 1.0, so you must use Saxon 6.0.

 - TUSTEP–Wilhelm Ott’s application is an ambitious and (as I understand from Susan Hockey’s book) complete tool for scholarly editing, whether print or digital.
 Its beauty is a system by which changes in the source files are automatically propagated throughout collations and later stages of analysis and production.
-To use TUSTEP is an expensive undertaking (in time and money) for individual scholars working independently from institutions with site licenses.
-A Windows version and a Linux version are available.
-For anyone with funding for license and training, basic fluency in German, and longterm funding for a project, a month (or a few months) for exploring this route should be seriously considered.
-For scholarly editors working on large-scale editions in Germany, it seems like the first option.
+To use TUSTEP up until about 2012 was expensive undertaking (in time and money) for individual scholars working independently from institutions with site licenses.
+But an open-source free version is currently under development.
+For anyone ready to tackle training, basic fluency in German, and longterm funding for a project, a month (or a few months) for exploring this route should be seriously considered.
+For scholarly editors working on large-scale editions with institutional support, it seems like the first option.

 While the description of sight-based collation methods and tools should be fairly reliable, the list of electronic tools (in its current draft from) is not intended to be comprehensive, and I welcome additions or corrections.
 This quick overview was developed in response to a request.
 I use “quick” in the negative sense–this post was prepared quickly.
 It is not “quick” in the sense of short and sweet, for which I apologize.
 Had I more time, the post would have been shorter (and documented better).
 I hope to expand it over time.
 May this little post be useful to some in its current state.